 Officially the U.S. federal holiday’s name is Washington’s Birthday, established in the late 1800s to mark contributions of the first American president on his birthday, Feb.
 22. The day later expanded to honor Abraham Lincoln, who was born on Feb.
 12.

 Eventually, the third Monday of February, between the statesmen’s birthdays, became a day to salute them and all past and present U.S. commanders-in-chief.
-Whitehouse.gov notes, that was “the result of the 1968 law mandating that a number of federal holidays occur on Mondays.”
+According to George Washington's Mount Vernon website, that was the result of a 1968 law mandating that certain public holidays occur on Mondays.

 This long weekend, make the most of the day’s significance.

-“What we need to remember,” he added, “is that we wouldn't have the incredible opportunities and society we do today without the men who have served as president over the last almost 230 years.”
+“What we need to remember,” he added, “is that we wouldn't have the incredible opportunities and society we do today without the men who have served as president (for more than) 230 years.”

 The following activities offer age-appropriate, kid-friendly ways to check out presidential history.